Syomus/ProceduralToolkit/README.md

 * Cylinder, Dodecahedron, FlatSphere, Hexahedron...: Mesh generators that can be configured via the inspector.

 ### Drawing
-An example showing usage of DebugE, GLE and GizmosE.
+An example showing the usage of DebugE, GLE and GizmosE.

+### Clipper
+Examples showing the usage of PathClipper and PathOffsetter.

+### Tessellator
+An example showing the usage of Tesselator.

+### StraightSkeleton
+An example showing the usage of StraightSkeletonGenerator.

+### Examples/Resources
+UI prefabs and the skybox material used in examples.

-### Common classes
+### Examples/Common
 * SkyBoxGenerator: Skybox generator, assuming that scene uses gradient skybox shader, animates transitions to new parameters every few seconds.
 * ButtonControl, SliderControl, TextControl, ToggleControl: UI controls for generators.
 * CameraRotator: Orbiting camera controller.